luanarium/game-design-roadmap-/README.md

   - 5.4 OpenGameArt
     - 5.4.1 Free samples → link back to itch + Fiverr

-6.0 Workflow Loop
+- 6.0 Workflow Loop
- 6.1 Learn → document in Obsidian
+  - 6.1 Learn → document in Obsidian
- 6.2 Produce small asset
+  - 6.2 Produce small asset
- 6.3 Add to itch.io
+  - 6.3 Add to itch.io
- 6.4 Repurpose to OpenGameArt (lite version)
+  - 6.4 Repurpose to OpenGameArt (lite version)
- 6.5 Write Substack post about the creation
+  - 6.5 Write Substack post about the creation
- 6.6 Add related Fiverr service once comfortable
+  - 6.6 Add related Fiverr service once comfortable

-You don’t need to learn “everything”—you only need one replicable loop that produces a thing you can sell or showcase.
+NOTE: You don’t need to learn “everything”—you only need one replicable loop that produces a thing you can sell or showcase.
 Everything else (the platforms, the portfolio, the service offerings) is just a multiplier.